 When was the last time you saw someone wearing hanbok to work, or on the subway during peak hours?

-The presence of traditional dress in daily life has all but disappeared from the streets and workplaces of South Korea.
+The presence of this Korean traditional dress in daily life has all but disappeared from the streets and workplaces of South Korea.
 What happened?
 Globalization, in conjunction with rapid changes in Korean lifestyle, has made hanbok seem like an impractical apparel option for modern Koreans.

 Can anything be done to resuscitate traditional Korean dress and bring it back from the brink of extinction?